Krista Frahm

 You can be an employee or a freelance/contract copywriter.
 We expand on both below.

-The way you get paid will be different depending on your choice.
-There are pros and cons to each option, and ultimately you have to choose what works best for your situation, your personality, and your lifestyle.
+The way you get paid is often your choice.
+There are pros and cons to each option, and ultimately you have to decide what works best for your situation, your personality, and your lifestyle.

 Becoming an Employee Copywriter